 Sometimes the weather can take an unexpected turn for the worse and having an updated report can be the difference between peace of mind or bailing on a camping spot to stay somewhere safer.

 Unless you plan to have a toilet in your campervan, you’re going to need a poop shovel for digging catholes.
-Always follow Leave No Trace Principles and bury your waste appropriately.
+Always follow the Leave No Trace Principles and bury your waste appropriately.

 A small shovel can also come in handy if you get your campervan stuck in the sand or snow.